 Preliminary Analysis

 Field data set was known to have potential issues due to sensor malfunction, sensor failure, or communication timeout.
-A visual inspection is useful to identify any data abnormality.
+A visual inspection is useful to identify and categorize any data abnormality.

 Data Completeness

-The vehicle count and speed data from I-57/I-64 work zone on Nov 26, 2014 was plotted.
-It was observed that the radar speed data from 16:00 to 17:30 (when we believe a severe traffic congestion occurred) was missing (Fig. 1-a), while the radar count data was unrealistically low (Fig. 1-b).
-The issue was observed at other times in which severe traffic congestion seemed to have occurred.
+The vehicle speed and count data from SB1, SB7, and SB9 in I-57/I-64 work zone on Nov 26, 2014 was plotted in Fig. 1.
+It was observed that the radar speed data from 16:00 to 17:30 (when we believe a severe traffic congestion occurred) was missing, while the radar count data was unrealistically low.
+The issue was observed at other times when severe traffic congestion seemed to have occurred.

-As shown above, sensors SB9 and SB1 (radar) presented the described issue, while SB7 (RTMS) did not.
-This complication was present in the remaining radar sensors of the work zone.
+Overall, radar sensors seem to be malfunctioning when severe congestion occurs.
 Calibrating against such unrealistic readings would produce poor results.
-However, disregarding the radar sensors and relying solely on the RTMS sensor would not capture the entirety of the traffic dynamics.
+However, disregarding the radar sensors and relying solely on the RTMS sensor would not provide sufficient data to capture the traffic dynamics (e.g. only one RTMS was deployed at each direction in I-57/I-64 work zone).

 Data Consistency

-Sensors have different levels of accuracy.
-However, sensors measuring the same traffic quantities should have relatively similar outputs.
+Though sensors have different levels of accuracy, sensors measuring the same traffic quantities should have relatively similar outputs within the noise error bound.

-In the I-80 work zone, three sensors EB4 (radar), EB5 (RTMS), and EB6 (radar) were deployed at 0.5 miles apart with no ramps in between and no significant structural changes.
-Theoretically, at such close locations and 5-minute aggregation intervals, their count and speed measurements should be approximately the same in free flow.
+In I-80 work zone, three sensors EB4 (radar), EB5 (RTMS), and EB6 (radar) were deployed at 0.5 miles apart with no ramps in between and no significant structural changes.
+Theoretically, in free flow, at such close locations and 5-minute aggregation intervals, their speed and count measurements should be approximately the same.

 Fig. 2 shows their readings during a free flow interval on May 1, 2015.

-As seen above, significantly different readings were observed between two types of sensors.
+Significantly different readings were observed between two types of sensors.
 This behavior violates the principle of mass conservation, meaning that at least one of the sensor types was consistently presenting incorrect values.
 A possible explanation is that, considering that the radar sensors are mounted at a low height on the roadside, they may not capture the traffic at the further lane.
 This situation was repeated on other pairs of radar and RTMS sensors in this work zone.

 Full Scale Analysis

-Based on the preliminary analysis, both incompleteness and inconsistency was observed in the data set of the work zones.
-This statistical analysis aims evaluate quantitatively the level of the incompleteness and inconsistency at larger extent than the preliminary analysis.
+Based on the preliminary analysis, both incompleteness and inconsistency were observed in the data set of the two work zones.
+This statistical analysis aims to quantitatively evaluate the level of the incompleteness and inconsistency at a larger extent than the preliminary analysis.

 Metric for Data Incompleteness